-We’ve all been hit with a series of questions before: “How did you land on our site?
-Did you understand what our product did as soon as you hit the page?
+We’ve all been hit with an extensive series of questions before: “How did you find on our site?
+Do you understand what our product does?
 Why or why not?”

-Here’s an example I ran into recently.
-While answering a survey’s initial questions, I was told to respond by choosing between 1-5, with 1 = “Strongly Disagree” and 5 = “Strongly Agree.”
+Here’s an example: While answering a survey’s initial questions, we were told to respond by choosing between 1-5, with 1 = “Strongly Disagree” and 5 = “Strongly Agree.”

-Later on in the survey, however, I was asked to evaluate the importance of certain items.
-The problem: Now 1 was assigned as “Most Important” ... but I had been using 5 as the agreeable answer to every previous question!
+Later on in the survey, however, we were asked to evaluate the importance of certain items.
+The problem: Now 1 was assigned as “Most Important,” but we had been using 5 as the agreeable answer to every previous question.

-This is a clear example of letting your pride in your product get in the way of asking a good question.
-Instead, the neutral, “What do you think of the recent SurveyMonkey upgrades?” should have been used.
+This is a clear case of letting pride in your product get in the way of asking a good question.
+Instead, the neutral, “What do you think of the recent SurveyMonkey upgrades?” is better to use.